Judge Terrence Berg and his wife Anita Sevier have had more than a few surprises in the last year.

 “One thing I think it definitely has done, is made me able to empathize more with victims of gun violence,” he says.
 “The ironic thing is, in many of our criminal cases, when we read about the background of the defendant who’s charged – many of them have been gun shot victims as well.
 And so that also gives me a little bit of insight into that kind of challenge and that kind of suffering that that person had to go through. “

-The events start at 5:30 p.m. with the walk beginning at 6:30 p.m. and Judge Berg will be leading that walk, truly thankful that he can walk.
+Everything starts at 5:30pm and Judge Berg will be leading that walk, truly thankful that he can walk.